functional-web-app/fwa.dev/src/views/content/en/index.md

 The two dominant paradigms for web development today offer a choice between building a highly flexible but difficult to scale server-based architecture, or a far more scalable, but limited, client-centric application.
 Functional Web Apps offer a powerful and flexible alternative to web development.

+Functional Web Apps:

-- FWAs are fundamentally dynamic, yet also fully abstract cloud infrastructure, enabling developers to more directly invest their time in servicing customer needs.
+- are fundamentally dynamic, yet also fully abstract cloud infrastructure, enabling developers to more directly invest their time in servicing customer needs.
-- FWA compute processes are inactive and inert by default.
+- compute processes are inactive and inert by default.
 By statelessly activating upon invocation, FWAs are scalable, secure, and simple to debug.
-- FWAs are inherently trivial to update, facilitating rapid change instead of laborious refactors.
+- are inherently trivial to update, facilitating rapid change instead of laborious refactors.
 FWA deployment is measured in seconds, not minutes or hours.
-- FWA infrastructure is explicitly defined and identically reproducible every time; this results in highly reliable delivery with low total cost of ownership, and faster issue resolution.
+- infrastructure is explicitly defined and identically reproducible every time; this results in highly reliable delivery with low total cost of ownership, and faster issue resolution.

 ## Why build a Functional Web App?